AndreaMendizabal/hello-world/README.md

 # hello-world
 Let's get started
-writting a read me file to lear how to use branches and commits.
+writting a read me file to learn how to use branches and commits.